 Blood Orange Sidecar Cocktail

-This recipe was originally published in 2008!
+This blood orange side car cocktail recipe was originally published in 2008!
 It’s an oldie but goodie.

 Blood Orange Sidecar Cocktail Recipe